nazmul-karim170/Free-Editor/README.md

-# Under Construction!! the code will be available soon!

 <h2 align="center"> <a href="https://github.com/nazmul-karim170/FreeEditor-Text-to-3D-Scene-Editing">Free-Editor: Zero-shot Text-driven 3D Scene Editing</a></h2>
 <h5 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.  </h2>